lidzial/Ds2025/Exercise10.md

 There are many methods for variable selecting, namely, forward stepwise selection, backward stepwise selection, etc, some are valid, some are heavily criticized.

-I recommend this document: [https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/26/lecture-26.pdf](https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/26/lecture-26.pdf) and Gung's comment: [https://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection/20856#20856](https://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection/20856#20856) if you want to learn more about variable selection process.
+I recommend this document: <https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/26/lecture-26.pdf> and Gung's comment: <https://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection/20856#20856> if you want to learn more about variable selection process.

-**If our goal is prediction**, it is safer to include all predictors in our model, removing variables without knowing the science behind it usually does more harm than good!!!
+[**If our goal is prediction**]{.ul}, it is safer to include all predictors in our model, removing variables without knowing the science behind it usually does more harm than good!!!

 We begin to create our multiple linear regression model:

 ```python
 import statsmodels.formula.api as smf